Environmental portraits have nothing to do with climate change. They’re different from nature photos or pictures about saving the environment.

 Sometimes you may have the opportunity to add props to your portrait.
 Look around for something the person can hold or interact with.
 It’s important to choose something meaningful to their story.

 If you have to work with a dull background, introducing a prop can make a big difference.
-Props are a great way to add more colour, texture or show a person’s culture in an environmental portrait.
+Props are a great way to add more color, texture or show a person’s culture in an environmental portrait.

 The first time I met this Lahu man, I didn’t know he enjoyed smoking tobacco in a bamboo water pipe.